CHIVALRY AND HONOUR

 PROVERBS 31:10,25

 The female counterpart to the man of honour is the woman of honour.
-Gracious and self controlled yet gentle and feminine the woman of honour is first and formost a lady in the highest sense of the word.
+Gracious and self controlled yet gentle and feminine the woman of honour is first and foremost a lady in the highest sense of the word.

 In contrast to the so-called "liberated woman" who often feels cheated because she was born female the woman of honour delights in her womanhood.
 She enjoys the role that God has assigned her and feels no need to appear masculine.
 Deuteronomy 22:5, 1Corinthians 11:14,15.